Get more organic search traffic for your Shopify store

 A well-crafted description will help the page be more relevant both for your customers and for keyword optimization.

 The meta description is the ideal place to describe collections for search engines.

 In search engine results, this is typically what shows up under the URL and title of the page.

 I say typically because this field is a recommendation for search engines and is not guaranteed.
 If the meta description doesn’t match what’s on the page or Google sees it as keyword stuffing, they will pick content on the page that makes the most sense.

 If you’re struggling with what to write about, try adding the common benefits across the products in that particular collection.

-The meta description can be the same as the collection description but there is a 320 character limit in Shopify.
-Keep in mind that this should land around 140-150 characters to ensure it fits in Google’s limit.
+The meta description can be the same as the collection description but there is a 320-character limit in Shopify.
+Keep in mind that this should land around 140-150 characters to ensure it fits within Google’s limit.

 Creating collection names that are clear will add structure to your navigation and filter options.
 Use collection titles that make sense to the customer.
 This may or may not be what you think the best titles are, so make sure you know your customers.

 You can see what customers search for on your site in Google Search Console.
 If you have a good number of queries for a set of products that can be in a collection, make them a collection.

 For example, Women’s Runners is better than just Shoes.